nicrodriguezval/vc/docs/md/docs/workshops/imaging.md

 >   frameRate(1);
 > }

+We represented Lenna's photo using this technique.

 ## Photographic mosaic

 A photographic mosaic is an image or picture that has been split into smaller sections, usually grids or squares.
 The original image is represented by others smaller photos that are in the grids and they fulfill the property that they've got a similar color to the section they're representing.
 Joseph Francis is believed to be the inventor of the kind of photographic mosaics that we see nowadays.
+In this example, we are representing the photo of Lenna with a mosaic.

 # Code (solution) & results